-Each Canadian is entitled to a capital gains exemption of up to $813,600 on certain small business shares, as well as on qualified farm and fishing properties.
-The Canada Revenue Agency refers to the exemption as a capital gains deduction, whereby the capital gain — which is 50 percent of the total gain — is still included as income for tax purposes.
+Each Canadian is entitled to a capital gains exemption on certain small business shares, as well as on qualified farm and fishing properties.
+The Canada Revenue Agency refers to the exemption as a lifetime capital gains deduction, whereby the capital gain, which is 50% of the total gain, is still included as income for tax purposes.
 However, an offsetting deduction from net income is allowed when you are calculating taxable income.

 Small Business Shares

 For the $848,252 (in 2018) exemption, shares must meet the definition of a qualified small business corporation.

 - No one but the owner or a person related to him can have owned the shares for the two years before he sells them.

 - Substantially all, which is considered by the CRA to mean 90 percent or more of the value, of the business’ assets must be used for carrying on an active business in Canada or be shares and debt in other small business corporations.

 - Throughout the two-year period, more than 50 percent of the corporation’s assets must have been used primarily in an active business in Canada.